 European honey bees live in colonies, however many people don’t realise that the majority of all bee species worldwide are actually solitary nesters.
-These (often overlooked) garden allies, require and seek out a cosy home to nest in.
+These (often overlooked) garden allies, require and seek out a cozy home to nest in.

 Different types of pollinators require different types of homes.
-Cavity nesting bees use hollow plant stems or holes in wood for laying their eggs.
+Cavity-nesting bees use hollow plant stems or holes in wood for laying their eggs.
 These solitary bees do not have queens or workers, nor do they store any honey in their tiny nests.
 In addition to nesting, some species like to hibernate over winter and are on the lookout for sheltered spaces with plant matter as insulation.

 Our Flow Pollinator House aims to replicate these ideal nesting conditions for the dual purpose of supporting these incredible insects whilst your garden reaps the rewards of their residence.

 Not all species nest in a pollinator house like this.
-There are plenty of other ways you can help support solitary nesters, such as making holes in mud for the blue banded bee, or drilling holes in wood.
+There are plenty of other ways you can help support solitary nesters, such as making holes in mud for the blue-banded bee, or drilling holes in wood.
 You can go to town creating pollinator zones in your garden.
 You can find some great tips for creating your own pollinator house here.